carlosrojas/halfedge_mesh/README.md

 #Halfedge Mesh
-This is a small python library that will read OBJ and PLY mesh format files into a halfedge data structure.
+This is a small python library that will read OFF mesh format files into a halfedge data structure.
 A halfedge data structure has two edges for a given edge in a mesh.